 Scroll down for the latest entry…

-I started observing this nest last year (2018).
+I started observing this nest in 2018.
 It is located along the West River Trail in

 Townshend.
 From what I can see, I do not believe either bird is banded, but folks tell me this nest has been there for quite some time.
 I do believe this is the biggest nest I have seen, which makes sense if it has been there a long time.
 I was told over the winter that the nest, or part of it fell.
 I made several attempts over the winter to view the nest, but the weather was not cooperating.
 Mental note to buy some ice skates and yak tracks for next year!
 The trail was sheer ice.
 There was just no way to get out there.
 Finally, in March I was able to walk to the nest.
 I am happy to report that not only is the nest still intact, but they are nesting again.

 I am able to kayak to most of the eagle nests for a different vantage point, but not this one.
 This is a walk-in observation.
 They are right on the West River, but there is no kayak access to their nest.
 Last year I observed 2 eaglets in the nest.
 I look forward to seeing what happens this year!

 April 30, 2019 The weather isn’t too bad today, and the West River Trail is finally wide